ByHeads/bcadmin/README.md

-# Broadcaster Administrator

-Desktop application for managing [Broadcaster](https://github.com/ByHeads/Broadcaster) instances.
+A crisp desktop app for managing [Broadcaster](https://github.com/ByHeads/Broadcaster) instances.
+Built with Electron and the the Broadcaster API.

 ## Installation